Skip to content

 Transactionally completing jobs alongside other changes

-If the worker makes other changes to the local database, one way to improve reliability is to wrap the changes in a transaction and complete the job as part of the same transaction using JobCompleteTx.
+A way to hedge against possible failures while completing a job and get a little closer to an exactly once guarantee is to wrap operations in a transaction and complete the job as part of the same transaction using JobCompleteTx.
 A successful commit guarantees that the job will never rerun.
-A failed commit discards all other changes so the next rerun starts with a fresh slate.
+A failed commit discards all changes so the next run starts fresh.